 Because I skipped an installment earlier this week, today's review includes a pair of books.

 This short review ends with the word "toilet."
 I tell you this only because I myself found it unusual for a review about a food science book to end up in the john.
 I promise it makes sense.

-There are plenty of good books on food science for home cooks these days.
-I've talked about several of them in this series of book recommendations, and hey, I may have even written a decent one myself.
+There are plenty of good books on food for home cooks these days.
+Here are some we've found the most influential, and hey, I may have even written a decent one myself.
 But I get it.
 Thumbing through Harold McGee's On Food and Cooking at the bookstore can make the subject seem a little daunting.
 There's just so much to know, and how the heck is this going to help me cook better, anyway?

 If you're on the fence about the usefulness of food science, or about how fun and interesting it can be, Robert Wolke's pair of books, What Einstein Told His Cook and What Einstein Told His Cook 2: The Sequel, is a good first stop to dip your toes into the precisely measured water.

 While some may say that Russ Parsons's How to Read a French Fry is too limited in its scope, or that On Food and Cooking is too erudite, Wolke's books keep it light and easy, despite covering a huge breadth of topics in a definitive manner.